 For POC, this double-entendre racism is everywhere.
-It’s often some carefully worded version of “You don’t belong here” – using carefully chosen words that you can justify in feigned innocence.
+It’s often some carefully worded version of “You don’t belong here” – using carefully chosen words.
 “I just stated a fact: that he’s Black.
 How is that racist?”

-A part of me understand Bicycle Mom’s screaming “Illegal” at me.
+A part of me understands Bicycle Mom’s screaming “Illegal” at me.

-She’s a mom protecting her children .
-Bicycle Mom’s concerned with drivers brazenly blowing through pedestrian crosswalks with no concern for her kids.
+She’s a mom protecting her children.
+Bicycle Mom’s concerned with drivers blowing through pedestrian crosswalks with no concern for her kids.
 She’s outraged.

 Fear and anger have a way of making the racism come oozing out.
 In the right circumstances, any neighborhood Bicycle Mom could be an Amy Cooper.

-I’ve had similar Amy Cooper moments in my car, when I’ve been cut off by bad drivers before.
-Or impeded by slow and inattentive ones.
-I’ll scrutinize the driver’s face.
-Then, racially annoyed, I’ll mutter “It figures.”
+I’ve had similar Amy Cooper reenactments in my own car, when I’ve been cut off or impeded by slow drivers.
+I’ll scrutinize the driver’s face and mutter “It figures.”